HowDoIGitHelp/CMSC23MDNotes/mdNotes/functional_programming/stateless_paradigm.md

 }
 ```

-The exact behavior of the function `f()` **depends on where you use it**.
+In the previous example, the exact behavior of the function `f()` **depends on where you use it**.
 Even if you use the same parameters, you're not guaranteed to get the same results.

-On small chunks of code, managing the consequences of having states such as global variables, will be trivial since you can reasonably track which variables are global (*or external in general*) and which functions interact with the global variables.
+On small chunks of code like these, managing the consequences of having side effects will be easy since you can reasonably track the interactions of the variables and the functions.
+But when your code grows, the interactions become more complex.
-Even with a few lines of code like the example, the function's effects and *side effects* are not very obvious.
+At some point, the function's side effects are not very obvious.

-As the system grows, using functions and variables without double-checking for side effects becomes much harder.
+When this happens, using functions and variables without double-checking for side effects becomes much harder.
-As a consequence the whole system becomes a nightmare of impure functions on top of impure functions which may unexpectedly affect other parts of the system.
+As a consequence the whole system becomes a nightmare of impure functions on top of impure functions.
+Changes to one a variable may unexpectedly affect other parts of the system.
-On a corporate setting where multiple people are working on the same system, refactoring becomes *unsafe* without knowledge of all the side effects of the functions in use.
+On a corporate setting where multiple people are working on the same codebase, refactoring becomes *unsafe* without knowledge of all the side effects of the functions in use.
-On systems with *shared resources* and multi-threading it becomes extra-extra difficult to keep track of things without proper documentation.
+On systems with *shared resources* and multi-threading it becomes even more difficult to keep track of things without proper documentation.

-Even with all these disadvantages in the state-full mutable paradigm of imperative programming, *one can still write robust and harmonious code*.
-You just have to be extra careful writing your code with discipline, *only using global variables and side effects when it is safe and necessary*.
-This is in fact the reason why *writing smaller pure functions* is considered good practice in any paradigm.
-After all, being able to code with states can be thought of as an extra feature.
+These are the consequences of **referential opacity**, the opposite of referential transparency.

+This is why functional programming (and other declarative paradigms) come with restrictions by design.
+It sacrifices assignment statements and all its derived capabilities to prioritize *safety and readability*.
+Without assignment statements, there is no state.
+And because of this, functional programming is referentially transparent and therefore easier to trace.
+And without assignment statements, all of its functions are pure and have no side effects.

+### Statelessness as a paradigm

+But at the end of the day, statelessness is just a paradigm.
+You can use any programming language and apply the philosophy of statelessness to the programs that your write.

+Applying the paradigm of statelessness is just to writing code with more *discipline*.
+For example, you can use C and never use global variables.
+You can make sure to write only pure functions.
 You can be a C programmer and just treat all your variables as immutable and all of your functions as pure.
+Imperative languages even help to apply the strict disciplines of statelessness.
+For example, C and C++ has a `const` modifier that restricts reassignment.
+Kotlin has `val` and immutable classes.